rgl/ansible-collection-tp-link-easy-smart-switch/README.md

 **NB** The switch will use the 192.168.0.1 IP address when there is no DHCP server in the network.

-This procedure assumes the host has the following netplan configuration:
+This procedure assumes the host has the following netplan configuration at `/etc/netplan/config.yaml`:

 ```yaml
 network: